-Department of Commercial and Maritime Law
+Department of Commercial Law, Maritime Law and Civil Procedure Law

 NCU Prof. dr hab.
-Anna Moszyńska, the Head of the Department of Commercial and Maritime Law, attorney at law with many years of experience not only in providing legal services to entrepreneurs (since 2003) but also in working in their bodies, including: member of supervisory boards of commercial companies, representative of the Minister of the Treasury (6 years); member of the audit committee of the association, vice president of the foundation`s board.
+Anna Moszyńska, the Head of the Department of Commercial Law, Civil Procedure and Maritime Law, attorney at law with many years of experience not only in providing legal services to entrepreneurs (since 2003) but also in working in their bodies, including: member of supervisory boards of commercial companies, representative of the Minister of the Treasury (6 years); member of the audit committee of the association, vice president of the foundation`s board.
 A member of the Council of Experts of the Institute of Economic Research since 2014.
 Author of numerous publications on the evolution of civil and commercial law institutions and codification of law.

 Full academic profiles of NCU Prof. dr hab.
 Anna Moszyńska are available at:

 Google Schoolar: https://scholar.google.com/citations?hl=pl&user=b-PyGm0AAAAJ;

 Dr Aleksandra Sikorska-Lewandowska, adjunct at the Department of Commercial and Maritime Law, attorney at law.
 A graduate of the Faculty of Law at the Nicolaus Copernicus University in Toruń, a graduate of the Postgraduate Studies in Commercial Law and European Studies at the European Center for Special Studies.
 In 2013, Aleksandra Sikorska-Lewandowska obtained the title of doctor of legal sciences on the basis of the dissertation entitled „Sankcje wadliwych uchwał rad nadzorczych spółek kapitałowych i spółdzielni (Sanctions of defective resolutions of supervisory boards of capital companies and cooperatives)”.

 Full academic profiles of Dr Aleksandra Sikorska-Lewandowska are available at: